-A binder to powder ratio of 1:4 by mass is recommended for the preparation of briquettes/tablets.
+A binder to powder ratio of 1:4 by mass should be used for the preparation of briquettes or tablets.
 Thoroughly mix the components in a container.
-In addition, mixing during pulverization is also possible.
+Mixing during pulverization can also be used.

 Pressing

-It is recommended that the briquette or tablet be pressed to a minimum of 20 Tonnes (~ 250 MPa).
-The pressing can be done using collapsible aluminum cups, or rings, or without these devices.
+The briquette or tablet should be pressed to a minimum of approximately 250 MPa (20 tonnes).
+The pressing can be done using collapsible aluminium cups or rings, or without these devices.

-Sample Storage
+Sample storage

 The sample should be stored in a vacuum desiccator.

-Use of the commercial XRF standardless package for analysis
+Use of commercial XRF standardless packages for analysis

-It is recommended to use commercial standardless XRF packages which can calculate the composition taking specific lines overlaps in consideration.
-This document recommends the use of commercial standardless XRF packages software that are equipped in most modern X-ray spectrometers to perform the elemental analysis of the magnet scrap.
+Commercial standardless XRF packages which can calculate the composition while taking specific line overlaps into consideration should be used.

+Commercial standardless XRF package software that is provided in most modern X-ray spectrometers to perform the elemental analysis of the magnet scrap should be used.

 Such packages shall be used, provided that the following qualifications are met:

-All the signals to be used in the quantification of the elements of interest should be calibrated beforehand.
+— all the signals to be used in the quantification of the elements of interest should be calibrated beforehand;

-The software is able to calculate instrument and element sensitivities from the database.
+— the software is able to calculate instrument and element sensitivities from the database;

-The software is able to make drift corrections.
+— the software is able to make drift corrections.

-Instrument Setup
+Instrument setup

+General

-For correct operation of the instrument and software, refer to the manufacturer recommendations
+For correct operation of the instrument and software, refer to the manufacturer’s recommendations.

 Measurement conditions